Artwork by Kalli Arte Collective

 1:30 PM

-We’re offering a sensory-friendly version of the Something to Crow About on Sunday, March 16th at 10:30 AM for guests who would prefer a show environment that includes modifications such as:
+We want our theater to be an accessible space for all of our patrons.
+We’re offering a sensory-friendly version of Winter Wonderland on Saturday, March 28 at 1:30 PM for guests who would prefer a show environment that include sensory modifications.

 -